tanef/mile-wiki/mile-node-docs.md

 ### Node Registration

 To register node you need to lock **10 000 — 100 000 XDR** on your node.
-That is, you have to have [wallet] (#create-wallet) with proper amount in XDR or [MILE] (#issuing-xdr-with-mile) deposited.
-You can buy MILE on the [open market] (https://github.com/mile-core/mile-docs/wiki/faq#how-i-can-buy-mile).
+That is, you have to have [wallet](#create-wallet) with proper amount in XDR or [MILE](#issuing-xdr-with-mile) deposited.
+You can buy MILE on the [open market](https://github.com/mile-core/mile-docs/wiki/faq#how-i-can-buy-mile).

-As soon as [minting premium] (#minting-premium) depends on the amount of blocks in the blockchain your node closed (i.e.
+As soon as [minting premium](#minting-premium) depends on the amount of blocks in the blockchain your node closed (i.e.

 **Note:** A node should have a static IP address.